yerfor/GeneFace/docs/train_models/train_models.md

 If you want to train a NeRF model from scratch, please run the following commandlines (The processed target person video dataset is required):

+Note: As pointed out in [this issue](https://github.com/yerfor/GeneFace/issues/18), since NeRF requires good initilization, you may need to run the commandline several times, until the loss converges normally.
 ```
 conda activate geneface
 export PYTHONPATH=./